tatisgordon/Godot-Lobby/README.md

 - Host a lobby
 - Join to a created lobby
+- loading screen
 - Chat with other connected peers
 - Set players attributes and share them with connected peer (extensible)
-- Example game scene to play with other peers
+- Example game scene to play with other peers, can be changed to any gamescene

 # Todo